Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

     "stepSize": 0
   }

-When using the :literal:`getValue` function, the following :class:`json` object is passed:
+When using the :literal:`getValue` function, the following :class:`nlohmann::json` object is passed:

 .. code-block:: json